umccr/oncoanalyser-aws-example-setup/README.md

 Instructions and example deploy project for a Oncoanalyser in AWS.

-* `cd example-deploy && npx cdk deploy`  deploy this stack to your default AWS account/region
+-   `cd example-deploy && npx cdk deploy` deploy this stack to your default AWS account/region
-* `npx cdk diff`    compare deployed stack with current state
+-   `npx cdk diff` compare deployed stack with current state
-* `npx cdk synth`   emits the synthesized CloudFormation template
+-   `npx cdk synth` emits the synthesized CloudFormation template

+To setup fresh AWS accounts and organisations, see the [AWS setup docs](docs-aws-setup/README.md).